pedronatanaelfs/voting_networs/README.md

      conda activate camara-analysis
      ```

+     IF THERE WAS A PROBLEM INITIALIZING CONDA:
+     source ~/.bash_profile

 3. **Install Dependencies**:
    - Ensure you have a `requirements.txt` file in the repository.
    - Install the required Python packages by running: